filipepcampos/feup-sgi-proj/tp1/README.md

 ----
 ## Issues/Problems

 - The LightsParser class simply acts as an wrapper to the light parsing function provided in the base code.
-This decision leads to a parser class with a different structure than the others, which is not ideal, but it was the most reasonable solution to integrate the provided code with our architecture.
+This decision leads to a parser class with a different structure than the others, which is not ideal, but it was the most reasonable solution to integrate the provided base code with our architecture.